songfj/kafka-elasticsearch-consumer/README.md

 ### _As described in the illustration above, here is how the indexer works:_

-* Kafka has a topic named, say `Topic1`
+* Lets assume Kafka has a topic `Topic1` with 5 partitions

-* Lets say, `Topic1` has 5 partitions.

 * In the configuration file, kafka-es-indexer.properties, set firstPartition=0 and lastPartition=4 properties

 * start the indexer application as described below

-* there will be 5 threads started, one for each consumer from each of the partitions
+* there will be 5 threads started, one for each consumer for each of the partitions

+* each job will be reading events from Kafka and indexing them (in batches) into ElasticSearch - using configured index name and type

 * when a new partition is added to the kafka topic - configuration has to be updated and the indexer application has to be restarted